secondo-database/secondo/WebUI/README.md

   positions draw as a circle by default; the `icon` picker swaps in a symbol (`bus`, `rail`, `car`, `restaurant`, …) tinted with the layer's colour, so a trains layer and a buses layer are distinguishable by shape and not by colour alone.
+Alongside the place and vehicle symbols the set carries plain geometric shapes — `square`, `square-stroked`, `triangle`, `triangle-stroked`, `diamond`, `star`, `cross`, `circle-stroked` — for layers that depict nothing in particular and just need to differ from each other; the filled circle is not among them because it is the default, offered as the picker's first cell.
   The **point radius** still sizes them.
 The picker (`layers/IconPicker`) opens a grid of the glyphs themselves rather than a list of names — a name like `rail-metro` says little about a 15px symbol — each drawn in the layer's colour, with the hovered one named underneath; Escape closes it.
 The icons are [Maki](https://github.com/mapbox/maki) (CC0-1.0, drawn for cartography at